Wattie Boone

-Personal
+Personal life

 He was the son of Charles Boone (1725–1783) and Mary Boarman, and was born in Prince George's County, Maryland.
-His grandparents were John Boone (1678–1876) and Elizabeth Bevan.
+His grandparents were John Boone (1678–1766) and Elizabeth Bevan.

+Although 19th-century accounts occasionally described Boone as a relative of the famed explorer Daniel Boone, no verified genealogical evidence supports this claim.
+Boone came from a Catholic Maryland family, in contrast to Daniel Boone's Protestant lineage rooted in Pennsylvania.

 Known also as Waddie, he was born circa 1760.
 He died before April 12, 1847, in Pottinger's Creek, also known as Rolling Fork, in Nelson County, Kentucky.
-Pottinger's Station was the site of one of the forts which protected the early settlement of Bardstown, was built by Samuel Pottinger, soldier in Revolution, who first saw the land in 1778 which he came from Maryland with troops of Capt.
-James Harrod.
-In 1781 Pottinger returned with his family and built station.
-It was often used as a refuge for other settlers migrating to Kentucky.
+Pottinger's Station, located near the creek, was one of the frontier forts that protected the early settlement of Bardstown.
+It was built by Samuel Pottinger, a soldier of the American Revolution who first saw the land in 1778 after arriving from Maryland with troops under James Harrod.
+In 1781, Pottinger returned with his family and constructed the station, which frequently served as a refuge for settlers migrating into Kentucky during the frontier period.

-Boone first married Mildred Edelen (1763–1810) and had 6 children.
-He married as his second wife, Elizabeth Havana on March 27, 1818, in Nelson County, Kentucky.
-It has been claimed that he was a distant relative of Daniel Boone and Squire Boone.
+Boone first married Mildred Edelen (1763–1810), and the couple had six children.
+Following her death, he married Elizabeth Havana on March 27, 1818, in Nelson County.

+It has also been claimed that Boone was a distant relative of Daniel Boone and Squire Boone, though definitive documentation of this relationship remains uncertain.

 Legacy

-Boone is one of the likely candidates as to the person who invented bourbon; the other candidates being Evan Williams, or Boone's partner, James Ritchie.
-Nevertheless, bourbon was named America's native spirit by U.S. Congress in 1964.
-Some of his descendants have been involved with brands such as Maker's Mark.
+Boone is often cited as one of the likely candidates for the invention of bourbon, along with Evan Williams and Boone's partner, James Ritchie.
+While the true origins of bourbon remain debated among historians, the spirit itself was officially recognized as “America’s Native Spirit” by the U.S. Congress in 1964.

+Some of Boone's descendants have been associated with notable Kentucky bourbon brands, including Maker's Mark.

-The Boone name has recently been commercialized by Preservation Distillery.
+In recent years, the Boone name has been commercialized by Preservation Distillery.